George614/neural_active_inference/README.md

 2) We only need the simple Q-learning bootstrap principle to train this system (as opposed to policy gradients)
 3) We normalize the instrumental and/or epistemic (scalar) signals according to the dynamic normalization scheme proposed in Ororbia & Mali (2021).

-To run the code, you can use the following Bash commands.
+To run the code, you can use the following Bash commands.<br>
 To fit/train a local prior model to expert data (imitation learning), which will be later used in the active inference agent (if a local prior is desired), then run the following command (after setting desired values in <code>fit_mcar_prior.cfg</code>):
 <pre>
 $ python train_prior.py --cfg_fname=fit_mcar_prior.cfg --gpu_id=0